dykatz/Class.lua/README.md

 # Class.lua

 Another class library for lua.
 This one has getters and setters.
+MIT License.

 ### Syntax: